nytlabs/hive/README.md

 ### Binary

-Download the [latest release](https://github.com/nytlabs/hive/releases) and double click to start. `hive` will be running on http://localhost:8080 by default.
+Download the [latest release](https://github.com/nytlabs/hive/releases), unzip and double click to start. `hive` will be running on http://localhost:8080 by default.

 ### Source